GPotoshin/fata-morgana/README.md

 ## How to build
 Framework depends on fmpeg and freetype2, so you need to have them installed.
-Build framework with command `make && dune build`
+Build framework with command `make`

 ## How to use
 Import framework